PantherXOS/wiki.pantherx.org/Desktop-Theme.md

 ---
 ---

-**If you are running PantherX Desktop, this is configured out of the box.**

 _Important: This will overwrite any styling changes you made._

 This plugin adds support for Desktop Theme configuration to PantherX [Settings Service](https://git.pantherx.org/development/applications/px-settings-service).